Vyral/timothy-shutte-recruiting/_posts/2021-04-02-should-you-be-an-independent-agent-or-on-a-team.md

 Should you be on a real estate team or an independent agent?
 When I first started in the industry in 2007, there wasn’t much of a team model.
 Though the team model continually evolves, you get three essential things from working with a team:

-1. **Leads.** The leads you get from processes already in place are crucial.
+**1\.
+Leads.** The leads you get from processes already in place are crucial.

-2. **Accountability.** Accountability is vital for many personality types, and sometimes a team is more suited to certain personality types than others
+**2\.
+Accountability.** Accountability is vital for many personality types, and sometimes a team is more suited to certain personality types than others

-3. **More hands-on training.** You’ll have daily huddles, accountability meetings, and do role-play.
+**3\.
+More hands-on training.** You’ll have daily huddles, accountability meetings, and do role-play.

 {% include pullquote.html %}